 The key feature of server-side tagging is setting first-party cookies.
 To do so, it’s necessary to configure a custom domain for a tagging server URL.
 Custom domain should be located within your main site domain hierarchy.
 When using sGTM for one site, it’s easy to determine a custom domain, just use top-level domain +1.

-Here I want to cover two scenarios for using one sGTM for multiple domains.
+Here we will cover two scenarios for using one sGTM for multiple domains:

 When mapping websites with completely different domains into one sGTM endpoint, it's necessary to create a custom domain for each site individually.
 Later in this article, I will show you how to configure tagging server, server and web GTMs for multi-domain containers with different domains.